Rudrag1410/Real-Estate-Design/README.md

 ## Real Estate Design :
-This project is a Real Estate Design application built with ReactJS and styled using Tailwind CSS.
+This project is a Real Estate Design application built with ViteJs and styled using Tailwind CSS.

 ## Table of Contents
 -- Getting Started